Education & Scholarship

 The Education and Scholarship Committee chair is currently Holly Powell, City of Fitchburg.
 (2017)

 APWA Wisconsin Chapter Scholarship Information

 The current WI Chapter Scholarship Program was created as a method to promote the public works profession to undergraduate students throughout the state.
-This program is for Junior and Senior students enrolled in a full time program seeking a degree in Civil or Environmental Engineering, Public Administration, Public Works Management or a related field.
-The annual award is $1,000.
+This program is for Junior and Senior students enrolled in a full time program seeking an associate’s or bachelor’s degree in Civil or Environmental Engineering, Public Administration, Public Works Management or a related field.
+The annual award for an associate’s degree student is $500 and a bachelor’s degree is $1,000.

 To be eligible for consideration, the applicant must: